gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-12-25-a-model-citizen.markdown

 The Employees model.
 This is the bit that will represent and manipulate Employee in the system.

-> I chose "Employees" over "Staff" because "Employees" allows me to follow the Lithium convention of plurality in model names.
+> I chose "Employees" over "Staff" because "Employees" allows me to follow the Li3 convention of plurality in model names.
 As "Staff" is already plural, it didn't work!
 Also "Person" doesn't pluralise neatly to "Persons".
 Yes, there are ways around these things, but consistency is very important when you're learning a new framework!

 ## controllers/EmployeesController.php